 And when you’ve only been in a country for a year or two, what do you do in a crisis?
 You go to a place that still feels like home.
 So you leave.

 Don’t get me wrong.
 There are legitimate crises where a missionary needs to return to their home country.
 But over and over, I’ve seen people push off loneliness and spiritual malnourishment to tomorrow … until it becomes a crisis.
 And over and over, my response in the sadness is to think: it didn’t have to be this way.
 Many missionaries will be lonely.
 But not as many need to be lonely as they are.
 Just like in medicine, preventative care is a better strategy than waiting for emergency surgery.

-One reason why missionaries are so discouraged and lonely is that they blind themselves to the many sources of spiritual encouragement around them.
+One reason why missionaries are so discouraged and lonely is that they are blinding themselves to the many sources of spiritual encouragement around them.
 Maybe it’s because you’ve never experienced an intentional Christian community before.
 But more often, there’s a sort of assumption that local believers cannot be sources of encouragement, since they’re the project.
 Or, they’re an obstacle to you spending more time with unbelievers.
 Either way, you can treat brothers and sisters in Christ as hindrances to ministry, or only the subject of ministry.
 Such a mindset will prevent you from benefiting from the Christians around you, whether they’re indigenous believers or your ‘team.’
 But Christ intended for Christians to mutually encourage (Ephesians 4:1–16).
-There’s no geographic limitation to where that truth ought to be applied.
+There’s no geographic limitation to where we can apply that truth.